Nick-Kolowich/Project-3-Chicago-Car-Crashes/README.md

 ## Summary

 Most of the accidents in Chicago are attributable to driver negligence, a broad category which encompasses things such as following too closely, failing to yield, improper turning, and many other traffic violations.
-The Chicago Traffic Management Authority (TMA) could potentially seek to reduce these occurrences by implementing harsher regulations for traffic violations. <br/>
+The Chicago Traffic Management Authority (TMA) could potentially seek to reduce these occurrences by implementing harsher penalties for traffic violations. <br/>
  <br/>
 There is a noticeable spike in accidents during commuting hours, both in the morning and evening.
 A potential solution to this might be to stagger business start times, to alleviate congestion on the roads during the mornings and evenings.
 For instance, the 8 hour work day could be shifted forward two hours for some businesses, starting at 11 and ending at 7, rather than the traditional 9-5.